Cartan calculus for $C^\infty$-ringed spaces: Introduction

 The goal of this paper is to construct an analogue of the usual Cartan calculus on manifolds for a larger class of spaces on which the notions of vector fields and of differential forms make sense.
 Specifically we carry out the construction for local $\cin$-ringed spaces.
 Local $\cin$-ringed spaces includes manifolds, manifolds with corners, differential spaces in the sense of Sikorski \cite{Sn}, $C^\infty$-differentiable space of Navarro Gonz\'{a}lez and Sancho de Salas \cite{NGSS}, affine $\cin$-schemes of Dubuc \cite{Dubuc} and Kreck's stratifolds \cite{Kreck}.

 The paper is a third in a series of several papers developing differential geometry on $\cin$-ringed spaces (as opposed to {\em algebraic} geometry as developed by Joyce \cite{Joy} following the pioneering work of Dubuc \cite{Dubuc}).
 The first paper \cite{KL} (joint with Yael Karshon) proves the existence of flows of vector fields.
 The second \cite{LdR} constructs differential forms.
-In the case of differential spaces these forms agree with the ones constructed by Mostow \cite{Mostow}.
+In the case of differential spaces the module of these differential forms maps surjectively onto the module of differential forms constructed by Mostow \cite{Mostow}.

 Singular spaces, that is, spaces that are not manifolds, arise naturally in differential geometry and its applications to physics (e.g., \cite{SL}, \cite{Sn}), engineering (e.g., \cite{CGKS}) and economics (e.g., \cite{Simsek}).
 There are many approaches to differential geometry on singular spaces and there is a vast literature which we will not attempt to survey.
 For us a singular space is a local $\cin$-ringed space (diffeological spaces \cite{IZ} is another popular approach; it is less well suited for handling vector fields).